 - The transferor does not intend to defraud any creditor by reason of the transfer;

-- There are no pending or threatened court actions, except as identified;
+- There is no pending or threatened court actions, except as identified;

-- The transferor are not involved in any administrative proceedings, except as identified;
+- The transferor is not involved in any administrative proceedings, except as identified;

 - The transferor does not contemplate the filing for relief under the Bankruptcy Code at the time of the transfer.

 An affidavit is not required from a transferor who is not a beneficiary of the Ohio Legacy Trust that receives the disposition.

 A qualified Ohio Legacy Trust will name at least one qualified trustee, will expressly incorporate the laws of Ohio to govern the Trust, will affirmatively state it is irrevocable, and contain a spendthrift provision that by its terms restrains both the voluntary and involuntary transfer of a transferor’s interest in that trust.
 A qualified trustee is someone who is not the creator of the trust who, if a natural person, is a resident of the State of Ohio, or if not a natural person, is authorized by one or more of various sources to be a trustee in Ohio.